-The bars show the weekly number of conversations started vs. completed.
+The bars show the weekly/daily number of conversations started vs. completed.
 This gives you an idea of how many people use your bot and how many of them are being able to complete their tasks.
 If the numbers are lower than expected, you should think of a better way to lead people to interact with your bot.

 The black line is the trend of the ratio between the two numbers.
 Ideally, it should be as high as possible because we would like everybody who starts a conversation with the bot to finish it successfully.
 When you make changes to the bot, make sure you come back and check this trend to see if they have a positive (or negative) impact.

 This chart shows the relative proportion of the successful conversations to the abandoned ones and the ones handed off to a human operator.

 The orange operator area on the chart is shown when you have a conversation with a

 stay-silent command in it.
 Usually, it is used when you hand off the conversation to a live person to respond to user messages.
 This chart will show in how many cases the bot was not able to handle the task on its own and the user had to request to contact a human instead.

 This chart is basically the same as the Success Ratio one but with absolute numbers instead of percentage proportions.